intranda/goobi-workflow-plugins-en/administration/intranda_administration_archive_management/configuration.md

 The `<processTemplateId>` is used to specify which process template should be used as the basis for the Goobi processes created.

+## Configuration of the generation of process titles
-The three parameters `<lengthLimit>` `<separator>` and `<useSignature>` are used to configure the naming of the process to be generated:
+The parameters `<lengthLimit>` `<separator>` `<useIdFromParent>` and `<useSignature>` are used to configure the naming of the process to be generated:

 * The `<lengthLimit>` value sets a length limit for all tokens except the manually set prefix and suffix.
 The default setting is `0`, i.e. it does not limit the length.
 * The parameter `<separator>` defines the separator to be used to combine all separate tokens.
 The default setting is `_`.
-* The parameter `<useSignature>` determines whether the signature is preferred when generating the task titles.
-If `true` is set, the plugin will try to retrieve the signature defined in the parent node of the current node and use it to generate the task title.
-However, if the signature is not available, the uuid will be used instead, just like if this parameter is set to `false`.
-The default setting is `false`.
+- The parameter `<useIdFromParent>` configures whose ID should be used to create the process title.
+If it is set to `true`, the ID of the parent node is used.
+Otherwise, the ID of the current node is used.
+- The parameter `<useShelfmarkAsId>` configures whether the shelfmark should preferably be used to generate the process title.
+If it is set to `true` and a shelfmark actually exists in a predecessor node, this shelfmark is used.
+Otherwise, the ID of the current node or the parent node is used, depending on the configuration of the parameter `<useIdFromParent>`.

 ## Configuring the metadata fields